bartick/AniFarm/README.md

 # AniFarm
 A farming bot written in javascript.
-For my server representing AniGame
+For my server representing AniGame farming